-According to information provided by the U.S. consulate, getting married in Indonesia may not work for everyone.
+According to information provided by the U.S. State Department, getting married in Indonesia might not work for everyone.
 First, there is no option for a solely civil ceremony.
-Both spouses must share the same religion, either Islam, Hindu, Buddhist, or Christian.
+Both spouses must share the same religion, either Islam, Catholic, Protestant Christianity, Hinduism, Buddhism, and Confucianism.
 They must hold a religious ceremony, and meet various requirements depending on which religion it is and which district of the country the wedding is held in.

-The U.S. half of the couple will need to get what's called an “Affidavit of Eligibility for Marriage" from the U.S. embassy before the marriage.
-The purpose of this affidavit is to show that you aren't already married to someone else or otherwise legally disqualified from marrying.
-Obtaining the affidavit will require a personal visit to the embassy, at which you will sign a statement before a Consular Officer.
-Bring your U.S. passport and the latest notary fee.
-If you have been previously married, be sure to bring proof that the marriage legally ended, such as a divorce or annulment decree or a death certificate.
+The U.S. half of the couple will need to get what's called an "Certificate of No Impediment to Marriage" from the U.S. embassy before the marriage.
+Its purpose is to show that you aren't already married to someone else or otherwise legally disqualified from marrying.
+Obtaining the will require a personal visit to the embassy, at which you will sign a statement before a Consular Officer.
+Take your U.S. passport and the latest notary fee.
+If you have been previously married, bring proof that the marriage legally ended, such as a divorce or annulment decree or a death certificate.

 After the marriage ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, Indonesia included, and will reject your marriage certificate if it doesn't come from the proper source.
 Check the State Department's list of Civil Documents by Country to get further details on what documents from Indonesia it considers valid.
 (Enter "Indonesia," then scroll down the page.)
 You'll notice that in Indonesia, the proper source depends again on what religious institution your marriage took place in.